bradleydworak/opencv-cuda-ubuntu2204/README.md

-# opencv-cuda-ubuntu2404
+# compile-cuda-opencv-ffmpeg-ubuntu
-## Compile OpenCV using the NVIDIA CUDA Toolkit v12.9 and numpy2 v2.3.3 under Ubuntu 24.04 in a virtual environment
+## Compile OpenCV and FFMPEG with hardware accelarated video encoding using the NVIDIA CUDA Toolkit v13.0 and numpy2 v2.3.3 under Ubuntu 24.04

 **Note:** These instructions can be used for a minimal Ubuntu installation option using Python 3.12.